oliver-moran/xul-skeleton/README.md

 ## Configuration ##

-The name for your application can be set in the `build.properties` file.
-In this file, you can also modify the copyright information, application ID and package identifier used by the Mac platform.
+The name for your application and other details can be set in the `src/application.ini` file.

 The icons to be used by your applications are located in the `src` directory and can be updated directly.
-You can change the paths or filenames of these icons in `build.properties` but they should always reside in the `src` directory.
+You can change the paths or filenames of these icons in `src/application.ini` but they should always reside in the `src` directory.

 ## XULRunner verion ##